 Ideal starter kit for anyone looking to grow ancient edible tubers, a most rewarding crop for years to come.
 Vigorous tubers are freshly harvested and posted unwashed for extra preservation.
 More information and videos below.
-Buy more get more extra free.
 Free postage on additional items!

 |